Alec Douglas-Home: Successor to Macmillan

 The "customary processes" once again took place.
 The usual privacy of the consultations was made impossible because they took place during the party conference, and the potential successors made their bids very publicly.
 Butler had the advantage of giving the party leader's keynote address to the conference in Macmillan's absence, but was widely thought to have wasted the opportunity by delivering an uninspiring speech.
 Hailsham put off many potential backers by his extrovert, and some thought vulgar, campaigning.
 Maudling, like Butler, made a speech that failed to impress the conference.
 Senior Conservative figures such as Lord Woolton and Selwyn Lloyd urged Home to make himself available for consideration.

 Having ruled himself out of the race when the news of Macmillan's illness broke, Home angered at least two of his cabinet colleagues by changing his mind.
 Macmillan quickly came to the view that Home would be the best choice as his successor, and gave him valuable behind-the-scenes backing.
 He let it be known that if he recovered he would be willing to serve as a member of a Home cabinet.
 He had earlier favoured Hailsham, but changed his mind when he learned from Lord Harlech, the British ambassador to the US, that the Kennedy administration was uneasy at the prospect of Hailsham as prime minister, and from his chief whip that Hailsham, seen as a right-winger, would alienate moderate voters.

 Butler, by contrast, was seen as on the liberal wing of the Conservatives, and his election as leader might split the party.
 The Lord Chancellor, Lord Dilhorne, conducted a poll of cabinet members, and reported to Macmillan that taking account of first and second preferences there were ten votes for Home, four for Maudling, three for Butler and two for Hailsham.
 (Note: In 1980 a biographer of Macmillan, George Hutchinson, expressed strong doubt about the reliability of Dilhorne's figures.)

-The appointment of a prime minister remained part of the royal prerogative, on which the monarch had no constitutional duty to consult an outgoing prime minister.
+The appointment of a prime minister is part of the royal prerogative, on which the monarch has no constitutional duty to consult an outgoing prime minister.
 Nevertheless, Macmillan advised the Queen that he considered Home the right choice.
 Little of this was known beyond the senior ranks of the party and the royal secretariat.
 On 18 October The Times ran the headline, "The Queen May Send for Mr. Butler Today".
 The Daily Telegraph and The Financial Times also predicted that Butler was about to be appointed.
 The Queen sent for Home the same day.
 Aware of the divisions within the governing party, she did not appoint him prime minister, but invited him to see whether he was able to form a government.